FALL 2018: HUMAN RIGHTS INVESTIGATIONS LAB

-The Human Rights Investigations Lab main class will be held on Thursdays, 3:35pm to 5:25pm at Berkeley Law, Room 132.
+The day and time of Human Rights Investigations Lab main class will be announced in April.
 All students are required to participate at this time, with rare exceptions.

 For graduate students:

-Graduate students may sign up for 295.4 sec.
-1 – Advanced Human Rights Investigation Lab (Spring 2018); Instructor: Alexa Koenig (view instructor’s profile); View all teaching evaluations for this course; Units: 2-3
+Graduate students may sign up for the Berkeley Law course (details TBD); Instructor: Alexa Koenig (view instructor’s profile); View all teaching evaluations for this course; Units: 2-3

 Undergraduates (returning or new) must apply to participate in the lab through URAP.